launchdarkly/sdk-test-harness/docs/service_spec.md

 When this capability is set a subset of tests will set the "omitAnonymousContexts" of the events configuration to true.

+### Capability `"wrapper"`

+This means the SDK supports setting the wrapper name and version and includes the `x-launchdarkly-wrapper` header.

+When this capability is set a `wrapper` configuration will be included with a subset of tests.

 ### Stop test service: `DELETE /`

 The test harness sends this request at the end of a test run if you have specified `--stop-service-at-end` on the [command line](./running.md).
 The test service should simply quit.
 This is a convenience so CI scripts can simply start the test service in the background and assume it will be stopped for them.